-This Annual Report and Accounts on Form 20-F does not constitute an invitation to invest in Unilever shares.
+This Annual Report and Accounts does not constitute an invitation to invest in Unilever shares.
 Any decisions you make in reliance on this information are solely your responsibility.

 The information is given as of the dates specified, is not updated, and any forward-looking statements are made subject to the reservations specified on the final page of the Report.